BIH-DMBS/CLUES/README.md

 # Anticipated result
 Downloaded files are stored in the location specified in the *config.json* file.
 Log files will be created for each download task.
 If the workflow fails, (e.g., due to a temporary server issue), review the corresponding log files.
 The workflow needs to be restarted.
 Common issues such as storage limitations need to be resolved manually before re-running the workflow.
+For more details, see the [Anticipated Results](docs/anticipatedResult.md) guide.

-To link the downloaded environmental data to the geographic locations of study participants, run the scripts provided in the enrichment/ folder.
+To link the downloaded environmental data to the geographic locations of study participants, run the scripts as described in in the docs/enrichment.

 # Usage policies

 All data sources integrated by CLUES are open-access and publicly available.
 However, users must comply with the usage terms of each primary data source.
 Each dataset is subject to its own licensing and access policies.
 Please ensure you review and follow these terms before using the data in research.
+For more details, see the [Data usage](docs/data_usage.md) guide.

 # License and Citation

 ## License
-Free commons ...
+For more details, see License(workflows/LICENSE).

 ## Citation
 If you use CLUES in your work, please cite: